What They Say:

 That’s how we made eye contact.
 And that’s when I fell in love with her—so maybe it was actually love at second sight.

 Lilah was all kinds of wonderful, in ways words could never quite capture.
 She was barely five feet tall and so skinny it seemed she’d break if you held her too tightly.
-That day, her deep auburn hair was in a glossy bun without a single flyaway and I remember thinking of the joke I’d heard about corporate types thinking hair that moved was a sign
+That day, her deep auburn hair was in a glossy bun without a single flyaway and I remember thinking of the joke I’d heard about corporate types thinking hair that moved was a sign of weakness.
+Lilah somehow knew how to wear a plum suit with chunky wooden accessories and still appear flawlessly professional.

 There was something so wrong with the polished top half of her image juxtaposing the homeless-esque foot situation.
 Although I was embarrassed to have been caught staring, I just had to ask.